AleksandraKaric/AleksandraKaric/README.md

     👋 Hello there!

-  I am Aleksandra, a dedicated QA Engineer with a background in testing web and mobile applications, specializing in UI and functional testing.
+  I am Aleksandra, a dedicated Automation QA Engineer with a background in testing web and mobile applications, specializing in UI and functional testing.
 Skilled in identifying and resolving issues efficiently, focusing on delivering high-quality product.

 ____
     📌 My work

+  **Java Coding** - few lines of code to switch to automation mod

   **Documentation**  - test cases, improvements, bug reports, test runs...

   **API testing with Postman**  - Swagger Pet Store collection link and document